DanielShamsoddini/ALifeFinalProject/README.md

     Accounting for Evolution in Shape:
-        Limit # of blocks for both, 1.5 * the starting length, which is randomly decided between 6-12 for all robots Sensor Likelihoods are equal in both control and evolution Run several times with different random seeds, to see if evolution takes truly different path
+        Limited # of blocks for both, 1.5 * the starting length, which is randomly decided between 6-12 for all robots Sensor Likelihoods are equal in both control and evolution Run several times with different random seeds, to see if evolution takes truly different path